 Henry King, Bishop of Chichester, left 'a cabinett organ made by Craddock' in his will. | |||

-John Heaver, Canon, left an organ for 'the Organists Chamber for the better bringing up of the choristers in Musick'. | |||
+John Heaver, Canon of Windsor, left an organ for 'the Organists Chamber for the better bringing up of the choristers in Musick'. | |||

-1674 | Whitehall Palace, Banqueting House | Smith | Pro LC 5/141 |
+1674 | Whitehall Palace, Banqueting House | Pro LC 5/141 | |

-Smith hired the organ for an unspecified occasion.
+Bernard Smith hired the organ for an unspecified occasion.
 Smith gave three days of his time for setting up and dismantling, including the event itself, for which he charged £4 plus 18s for porterage, representing roughly one and a half days' work for four men.
 Smith's house was located near Charing Cross and his workshop was also evidently close to Whitehall.
 Assuming the organ was required for a day's use, this suggests that a consort organ could be set up and tuned in less than a day when required. | |||

 1674 | London: John Playford | Playford, J. (Ed.), Cantica Sacra, The Second Sett (London: Playford, 1674). | |